 Some characterization tests (e.g., the energy verification test in Section 3.4.3) require knowledge of the minimum and maximum capacities removed at which the corresponding power targets are exactly met.
-A BSF-scaled representation of Figure 9 is shown in Figure 16, where the power capability curves are plotted as a function of the percent of rated capacity removed from Vmax{op} instead of cumulative energy removed.
-As shown, the maximum capacity removed is determined from E{Discharge} at the Peak Discharge Pulse Power target (e.g., 11 kW), which is 65.5% of the rated capacity removed (e.g., for a 2 Ah cell, 1.31 Ah are removed).
+A BSF-scaled representation of Figure 10 is shown in Figure 17, where the power capability curves are plotted as a function of the percent of rated capacity removed from Vmax{op} instead of cumulative energy removed.
+As shown, the maximum capacity removed is determined from E{Discharge} at the Peak Discharge Pulse Power target (e.g., 6 kW), which is 90% of the rated capacity removed (e.g., for a 2 Ah cell, 1.6 Ah are removed).
 Likewise, the minimum capacity removed is, by definition at 0% of rated capacity removed (i.e., Vmax{op}).
-Note that the locations for these conditions are typically fixed at BOL but the discharge power curve shifts as the test article ages.
+Note that the location for these conditions are typically fixed at BOL but the discharge power curve shifts as the test article ages.
 The values for the minimum and maximum capacities removed can be updated at the discretion of the technical program manager.

 In addition to the maximum and minimum values, the capacity removed prior to the cold crank test (Section 3.6) can also be established from these data.
-Starting from full charge relative to Vmax{op}, remove the amount of rated capacity equivalent to the Total Available Energy Target at the BSF-scaled 5 kW rate (e.g., 313 Wh)24.
-This is accomplished using the methodology discussed in Section 4.4.3 and Figure 10.
-The resulting capacity removed should be somewhere between the minimum and maximum capacities, as illustrated in Figure 16.
-In this example case, the cold crank test should be performed at 45.1% of rated capacity removed (e.g., for a 2 Ah cell, 0.902 Ah are removed).
-Note that when the cold crank test condition exceeds the maximum capacity removed during the latest 5 kW discharge, the test article can no longer successfully perform the cold crank test and has reached end of life.
+Starting from full charge relative to Vmax{op}, remove the amount of rated capacity equivalent to the Available Energy Target from Table 1 at the 750 W rate (e.g., 360 Wh)29.
+This is accomplished using the methodology discussed in Section 4.4.3 and Figure 11.
+The resulting capacity removed should be somewhere between the minimum and maximum capacities, as illustrated in Figure 17.
+In this example case, the cold crank test should be performed at 12.6% of rated capacity removed (e.g., for a 2 Ah cell, 0.25 Ah are removed).
+Note that when the cold crank test condition exceeds the maximum capacity removed, the test article can no longer successfully perform a cold crank test and has reached end of life.

-^{24.} Note that this is referred to as minimum state-of-charge (min SOC) condition in the targets in Table 1.
+$^{29. \ \} Note that this is referred to as minimum state-of-charge (min SOC) condition in the targets in Table \ 1.$

-Figure 16.
+Figure 17.
 Minimum and Maximum Capacities Removed and Cold Crank Condition.